1

 -

-Soil Type: Adaptable to a range of soil types, prefers slightly acidic to neutral pH -
+Soil Type: Adaptable, prefers slightly acidic to neutral soil. -

-Pruning Instructions: Prune in late winter or early spring to maintain shape and remove dead branches -
+Pruning: Light trimming in late winter or early spring; remove dead or crossing branches. -

-Fertilization: Apply a balanced slow-release fertilizer in early spring -
+Fertilization: Apply a slow-release fertilizer in early spring annually. -

 Share